 Likes to views ratio: the popularity of the video

-A like on a Youtube video is a lot more than just a simple number: in addition to emphasizing quality, creativity and the hidden idea behind the video, it also means popularity.
-In this case, the perfect ratio between likes and views is LIKES: VIEWS = 4%.
-In simpler terms, at least 4 like every 100 views.
+A like on a YouTube video is much more than just a simple number: beyond signaling quality, creativity, and the concept behind the video, it also reflects popularity.
+The ideal ratio between likes and views is approximately LIKES: VIEWS = 4%.
+In simpler terms, that means at least 4 likes for every 100 views.

 Comments to views ratio: evaluate your audience’s engagement